DGSConsulting/priority-matrix-builder/README.md

 MIT License - Free for personal and commercial use.

-## About DGS Consulting
+## 🎯 DGS Consulting's Pro Tips

+### 💰 **Revenue Optimization Hacks**
+- **Daily Review**: Spend 5 minutes each morning reviewing your matrix
+- **Client Communication**: Screenshot your "Do First" quadrant for status updates
+- **Boundary Setting**: Use "Eliminate" quadrant to say no professionally
+- **Upselling Opportunities**: "Schedule" quadrant items become proposal talking points

+### 📧 **Questions?
+Let's Connect!**

+**DGS Consulting**
+📧 DGSConsult@consultant.com
+💼 LinkedIn: /company/dgs-consulting

-We're freelancers who got tired of productivity tools that don't understand client chaos.
-This matrix has saved us thousands of hours and probably our sanity.
+*P.S. - This tool has literally saved us thousands of hours and probably our sanity.
+We hope it does the same for you.
+Happy prioritizing! 🎯*

 **Contact**: [DGSConsult@consultant.com](mailto:DGSConsult@consultant.com) | [LinkedIn](https://linkedin.com/company/dgs-consulting)

 ---

-*Built by freelancers, for freelancers.
-No fluff, no subscriptions, no complications.*
+*© 2024 DGS Consulting - Turning freelance chaos into client-winning clarity, one priority at a time.*